MartyBeGood/vscode-single-editor-tabs/README.md

 Enforce a limit of exactly one editor per editor group.
 Make VSCode behave a little more like Vim.

 If you have an editor group open and open a new file, this extension will close all other editors in this group.

+## Configuration

+- `singleEditorTabs.saveBehaviour`
+  - Valid options:
+    - `save`: Save the old file before closing the editor, without asking
+    - `ask`: Show the standard VSCode dialog for closing a dirty editor
-You will be prompted if you want to save any unsaved work.
+  - By default, You will be prompted if you want to save any unsaved work.

 ## But...
 Why?